acidus-effect/dotnet-quantify/README.md

 var totalIronmanInMiles = totalIronmanInKilometres.ToUnit(Unit.Mile).Value;
 ```

-You can event use quantities with different units in arithmetic operations.
+You can even use quantities with different units in arithmetic operations.

 ```csharp
 var distanceFromWorkToHome = Length.Create(62.5, Unit.Kilometre);